CMGG entry for haab (This article is part of the Learner's Maya Glyph Guide.)

 § Summary of distinguishing characteristics: a bird-head (usually with two syllabogram o feathers, one on each side of the head) with a bone-jaw and nose-hole, HIX-eye, jaguar spots in the upper part of the head.

-o C. Waterlily Serpent:
+o C. Waterlily Serpent with infixed HAAB:

 § Bottom – the Waterlily Serpent.

 Chinchilla-ItCotMG.p438.pdfp15.para1.l+6: Stuart suggests a reading for its hieroglyphic name as Juun Witz’ Nah Kan.
 In the hieroglyphic script, the Water-Lily Serpent served as the head variant of the number thirteen, and it also substituted for the HAAB’ logogram.
 Several studies interpret it as symbolizing standing bodies of water.
 This may explain its association with the Maize God, who frequently appears in aquatic settings in ancient Maya art.
+MHD makes the useful distinction of SS1 being the Waterlily Serpent but SS1a = “13” vs. SS1b = HAAB.
+This enables accurate statistics to be gathered (see below).

-o D. Full figure:
+o F. Full figure:

-§ So far, only PAL PT and YAX Lintel 48.
+§ So far, I’ve only seen them in PAL PT (the HAAB on YAX Lintel 48 is a bird-head).